 Reducing Energy and Emissions

 In 2018 Council adopted an Energy & Emissions Reduction Strategy that focusses effort on Shire operations and facilities, starting with actions that can reduce ongoing energy costs.
 Shire staff are switching lights to more efficient LEDs, adding solar panels to facilities, looking at more efficient vehicles (and electric vehicles in future as costs reduce) and advocating for Western Power to replace inefficient streetlights.
-Significant savings have already been made on energy for the Shire Administration Centre, with solar panels to be added to other large facilities in 2020.
+Significant savings have already been made on energy for the Shire Administration Centre, with solar panels added to the Mundaring Arena and Boya Community Centre and Library in 2020.

 While the Shire is focussed on reducing its own carbon footprint, we also encourage community efforts to reduce energy use and emissions.
-Residents, schools and businesses can access energy and sustainability information and discounts through the Shire's membership of the Switch
+Residents, schools and businesses can access energy and sustainability information and discounts through the Shire's participation in the Switch

-your thinking program.
-The Shire also participates in Eastern Metropolitan Regional Council (EMRC) sustainability initiatives, including preparing Energy Efficiency Tips for Residents.
+your thinking and ClimateClever programs.
+The Shire also contributes to Eastern Metropolitan Regional Council (EMRC) sustainability initiatives, including preparing Energy Efficiency Tips for Residents.

-New houses should have good insulation and be designed with thermal comfort and energy efficiency in mind.
+Houses with good insulation and designed with energy efficiency in mind can be comfortable through all seasons.
 The Shire's Passive Solar Building Design guide provides an introduction to energy saving design features.
-Some features can also be adapted to retrofit existing buildings.
+Many features can also be adapted to retrofit existing buildings.

 Sustainability means finding a balance between environment, economy and society, and looking for ways of living which benefit all of these areas.
 The Sustainable Living Guide provides a book of ideas for sustainable ways of living and describes reasons for making lifestyle changes, to help you understand why making these changes is worthwhile.